Serbianisation: Vardar Macedonia

 The Kingdom was also interested to change the ethnic composition of the population in Vardar Macedonia.
 Yugoslavia commenced a policy of forced Serbianisation through such measures as the Agrarian Reform which was a settlement plan.
 In 1919 there were announced the orders for preparing for colonization of Southern Serbia.
 The Serbian colonization was maintained through "agricultural" and "administrative" actions.
 In the Interbellum, the Kingdom has settled 3,670 families (18,384 persons).
 The colonists were given properties.
 Also, in the same time, almost all clerks in the area were Serbs.
 This means that in the period between the two World wars the Kingdom succeeded through the agricultural and the administrative colonizations to create significant Serbian ethnic minority in Vardar Macedonia.
-Total numbers were 4,200 Serb families with 50,000 Serb gendermes and troops relocated from Serbia to Vardar Macedonia to advance the Serbianisation of the region and population.
+Total numbers were 4,200 Serb families with 50,000 Serb gendarmes and troops relocated from Serbia to Vardar Macedonia to advance the Serbianisation of the region and population.

 Politicians based in Belgrade thought that ideology alongside repression could generate the "correct national" sentiments among local inhabitants.
 Serb officials, gendarmes and teachers, often poorly trained and little interested in their job according to reports of the time were given the task to "nationalise and assimilate" the region.
 The initiation of an educational campaign made children to learn that "I am a true Serb like my father and my mother" while their parents were not receptive of the Yugoslav state.
 A small number of inhabitants did declare themselves as South Serbs and Serbs, often done for reasons of opportunism.
 Government authorities due to maladministration had difficulties in Serbianising the local population as they were strongly attached to the Bulgarian Orthodox Church (Exarchate) and Bulgarian nationalism.
 The same authorities held conflicting views toward the population, whom they told were Serbian, whereas local inhabitants noticed they were treated unequally in relation to their Serb counterparts.
 Some state officials let locals know that they viewed them as Bulgarians and used the term bugaraši for people that supported Bulgarians or were not recognised as Serbs.
 The state considered individuals that supported local autonomy, culture or language as a Bulgaroman and sought their suppression.
 In Vardar Macedonia Bulgarian newspapers were banned in many areas and mail from Bulgaria remained undelivered within the region due to "a technicality".